xushjie1987/lions-share/README.md

 Please check the issue tracker to see if we are already aware of an issue (including a workaround).
 The biggest issues are;

-* [Java 8 is not supported by the allocation agent](https://github.com/fommil/lions-share/issues/7) due to upstream bugs.
 * [Only specific JVMs are supported by the garbage collection log parser](https://github.com/fommil/lions-share/blob/master/analysis/src/main/scala/com/github/fommil/lion/gc/parser.scala#L24), and [G1 is not supported at all](https://github.com/fommil/lions-share/issues/13).

 You might need to run your application under a supported JVM, e.g.: